Casey

 AreaSearch assessment of residential development drivers sees a low level of activity in Casey, placing the area among the bottom 25% of areas assessed nationally

 Casey has recorded approximately 22 residential properties granted approval each year.
-Development approval data is produced by the ABS on a financial year basis, with 113 homes approved over the past five financial years, from FY-21 to FY-25.
-No residential property approvals have been recorded so far in FY-26.
-On average, 2.2 new residents per year are gained for each dwelling built over the past five financial years, reflecting strong demand that supports property values.
+Over the past five financial years, from FY-21 to FY-25, a total of 113 homes have been approved, with no approvals so far in FY-26.
+On average, these dwellings accommodate around 2.2 new residents per year.

-New homes are being constructed at an average expected construction cost value of $267,000, which is below regional norms, indicating more affordable housing options.
-In FY-26, $340,000 in commercial approvals have been registered, suggesting a predominantly residential focus.
-Compared to the Australian Capital Territory, Casey has significantly less development activity, 65.0% below the regional average per person, which generally supports stronger demand and values for established properties.
-This is also below national averages, reflecting the area's maturity and possible planning constraints.
-Recent development has consisted entirely of standalone homes, preserving the area's suburban nature with an emphasis on detached housing attracting space-seeking buyers.
+The average construction cost value for new homes over this period is $25,000, reflecting more affordable housing options compared to regional norms.
+This financial year has seen $340,000 in commercial approvals, indicating a predominantly residential focus in Casey.
+Compared to the Australian Capital Territory, Casey has significantly less development activity, standing at 65.0% below the regional average per person.
+This limited new supply generally supports stronger demand and values for established properties, reflecting the area's maturity and possible planning constraints.
+Recent development has been entirely comprised of standalone homes, preserving Casey's suburban nature and attracting space-seeking buyers.

 Frequently Asked Questions - Development